rust-lang/book/src/ch15-00-smart-pointers.md

 In addition, we’ll cover the _interior mutability_ pattern where an immutable type exposes an API for mutating an interior value.
-We’ll also discuss _reference cycles_: how they can leak memory and how to prevent them.
+We’ll also discuss reference cycles: how they can leak memory and how to prevent them.

 Let’s dive in!